sjg10/sudokoer/README.md

 You are free to build and modify this project under the terms of the GPL.
 In order to do this you will require the [Android SDK](http://developer.android.com/sdk/index.html) and [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installed and correctly configured.

-Then  [OpenCV for Android](http://opencv.org) and [tess-two package](https://github.com/rmtheis/tess-two) must be downloaded and built, before downloading the project hosted here and including the two preceeding projects as libraries.
+Then  [OpenCV for Android](http://opencv.org) and [tess-two package](https://github.com/rmtheis/tess-two) must be downloaded and built, before downloading the project hosted here and including the two preceeding projects as libraries, either in an IDE or by editing the project.properties file as appropriate.

 License
 =======